 The Examiner’s Report into the Neighbourhood Plan was received on the 26th February.
 The Report confirms that, with certain modifications, the plan can now proceed to Referendum.
-This will take place on Thursday 2nd May, the same date as the District and Parish Council elections.
+This took place on Thursday 2nd May, the same date as the District and Parish Council elections.

 The Examiner’s report and her recommendations can be downloaded – Click here.

 Want a printed copy?
 Call the Parish Clerk on 01934 713087 first and arrange to collect a copy from The Council Room, Grants Lane, Wedmore.
 There may be a small charge for the printed copy to cover Parish Council costs.

 The Examiner’s recommendations are non negotiable, so they will all be incorporated in the final plan.
 However, they include :

 - The affordable housing threshold will be reduced from 11 units to 6 units